National Union of Students Black Students' Campaign: National Black Students’ Officer

-The National Black Students’ Officer for the NUS Black Students’ Campaign is an elected full-time paid position who coordinates and leads the Campaign.
-The elected Officer also sits on the NUS National Executive Council.
-Malia Bouattia began her term of office as of July 2014.
-Bouattia succeeds twice-elected Aaron Kiely who completed the maximum limit of two terms in office.
+The National Black Students’ Officer for the NUS Black Students’ Campaign is an elected full-time paid position who coordinates and leads the campaign.
+The elected officer also sits on the NUS National Executive Council.
+Former office holders include Malia Bouattia and Aaron Kiely.

 Black Students' NEC Representative

 The Black Students' NEC Representative sits on the NUS National Executive Council alongside the National Black Students’ Officer and is elected by all delegates at the NUS Black Students’ Campaign Summer Conference.

 Nations Officers

 NUS Scotland and NUS Wales each have a Black Students’ Officer elected by students resident at Scottish and Welsh institutions respectively.
 These Officers sit on the NUS Black Students’ Campaign National Committee as well as the NUS Scotland Executive Council and NUS Wales Executive Council.
 Both nations have their own independent committee and steering committees.

 Further Education representative places

 The Further Education representatives are elected by delegates who are in Further Education to represent FE students.
 To be eligible to stand to be a further education representative, the candidate must be in further education at the time of election.
 There are two reserved positions on the National Committee for Further Education students.